 Finding Accounts That Work for You

-Since different types of accounts have different purposes, benefits, and uses, it is likely that individuals will have a few different accounts to meet their needs.
-Some financial institutions may offer a variety of account options, while some individuals may choose to have a savings and checking account with one institution, and investment and retirement accounts with a separate financial institution.
+Since different types of accounts have different purposes, benefits, and uses, it is likely that individuals will have a few kinds of accounts to meet their needs.
+You might keep all or most of your accounts at one institution, or you might open them at various banks and/or brokerage firms.

 Each financial institution is likely to have its own policies in place so it can be helpful to review the options available with a few different institutions as you build your financial portfolio.
 If you have questions, consider consulting with a financial professional who can provide personalized financial advice.